|

 Give Undivided Attention

 We have too many distractions today.
 In this world of instant, we have more accessibility to technology: email, text messages, social media…all of which can distract us from our spouse.
-Have you ever found yourself in the middle of a conversation with your spouse, but they seem more interested in their latest text or email message than what you just said?
+Have you ever found yourself in the middle of a conversation with your spouse, but they seem more interested in their latest text or email message than in what you just said?
 What about the latest newsfeed update on your cell phone, did it just pull your attention away from what he just said?
 Putting away your phone or laptop to give your undivided attention can communicate to your spouse that they are most important, and you care what they have to say.

 Be an Active Listener

 When it comes to improving communication with your loved one, it’s important to actively listen.
-Truly being an active listener is displayed by several key demonstrators: eye contact, reflecting or summarizing, asking open ended questions, and displaying nonverbal cues that you’re listening.
+Truly being an active listener is displayed by several key demonstrators: eye contact, reflecting or summarizing, asking open-ended questions, and displaying nonverbal cues that you’re listening.

 It’s so important to have intentional eye contact during conversation, to nonverbally communicate that you’re engaged with your spouse and what they are saying.
-Also, reflect what your partner says to ensure you both that you understand his or her perspective.
+Also, reflect on what your partner says to ensure that you understand his or her perspective.
 For example, “So you felt upset because I forgot to take out the trash?”

-Asking open ended questions can be another useful tool in communicating effectively.
+Asking open-ended questions can be another useful tool in communicating effectively.
 This can let the other person know you are listening and helps continue and potentially deepen the conversation.
 For example, “How did you feel when I let you down by not taking out the trash?
 What do you need from me now?”

 On the contrary, sending nonverbal cues like eye rolling, sighing, shaking your head, or physically moving farther away can communicate to your partner that you are shutting down or not hearing them.